-A priority watershed of critical concern has been identified in Segment No. 1812 in Comal County.
-Therefore, the Peck's cave amphipod (Stygobromus pecki), an endangered aquatic-dependent species, has been determined to occur in the watershed of Segment No.1812.
-To make this determination for TPDES permits, TCEQ and EPA only considered species occurring in watersheds of critical concern or high priority as listed in Appendix A of the U.S. Fish and Wildlife Service (USFWS) biological opinion.
-The determination is subject to reevaluation due to subsequent updates or amendments to the biological opinion.
-The presence of the endangered Peck's cave amphipod requires EPA review and, if appropriate, consultation with USFWS.
+No priority watershed of critical concern has been identified in Segment No. 1804.
+However, the Peck's cave amphipod (Stygobromus pecki), Comal Springs dryopid beetle (Stygoparnus comalensis), Comal Springs riffle beetle (Heterelmis comalensis), and the Fountain Darter (Etheostoma fonticola) can occur in Comal County.
+This determination is based on the United States Fish and Wildlife Service's (USFWS's) biological opinion on the State of Texas authorization of the TPDES (September 14, 1998, October 21, 1998 update).
+To make this determination for TPDES permits, TCEQ and EPA only consider aquatic or aquatic dependent species occurring in watersheds of critical concern or high priority as listed in Appendix A of the USFWS biological opinion.
+The permit does not require EPA review with respect to the presence of endangered or threatened species.
+This determination is subject to reevaluation due to subsequent updates or amendments to the biological opinion.

-Segment No. 1812 is not currently listed in the State's inventory of impaired and threatened waters (the 2014 Clean Water Act Section 303(d) list).
+Segment No. 1804 is not currently listed on the state's inventory of impaired and threatened waters (the 2014 Clean Water Act Section 303(d) list).

-The pollutant analysis of treated effluent provided by the permittee in the application indicated 554 mg/l total dissolved solids (TDS), 131 mg/l sulfate, and 243 mg/l chloride present in the effluent.
-The segment criteria for Segment No. 1812 are 400 mg/l for TDS, 50 mg/l for sulfate, and 50 mg/l for chlorides.
+The pollutant analysis of treated effluent provided by the permittee in the application indicated 518 mg/l total dissolved solids (TDS), 100 mg/l sulfate, and 172 mg/l chloride present in the effluent.
+The segment criteria for Segment No. 1804 are 400 mg/l for TDS, 50 mg/l for sulfate, and 100 mg/l for chlorides.
 Based on dissolved solids screening, no additional limits or monitoring requirements are needed for total dissolved solids, chloride, or sulfate.
-See Attachment B of this Fact Sheet.
+See Attachment 1 of this Fact Sheet.

-The effluent limitations and conditions in the draft permit comply with EPA-approved portions of the 2018 Texas Surface Water Quality Standards (TSWQS), 30 TAC §§ 307.1 - 307.10, effective March 1, 2018; 2014 TSWQS, effective March 6, 2014; 2010 TSWQS, effective July 22, 2010; and 2000 TSWQS, effective July 26, 2000.
+The effluent limitations and conditions in the draft permit comply with EPA-approved portions of the 2018 TSWQS, 30 TAC §§ 307.1 - 307.10, effective March 1, 2018; 2014 TSWQS, effective March 6, 2014; 2010 TSWQS, effective July 22, 2010; and 2000 TSWQS, effective July 26, 2000.
+The effluent limitations and/or conditions in the draft permit comply with the requirements in 30 TAC Chapter 311: Statewide Lake Rule.